V-R-7/Shell-scripting-notes/commands/head.md

 ## Example:

-i) To display first 10 lines of a file named example.txt
+i) To display first 10 lines of a file named example.txt:

 ```
 head example.txt